 "What have they done to you?" he cried in anguish.
 Just then she jerked her head around.
 "Hark!" she cried.
 "The bridge!
 They are on the bridge.
 It is Thane himself.
 I must go."
 She waded to the bank and freed herself of the warm mud's embrace, and that of Chan.
 "No - wait!" he called, as he followed her with difficulty.

-The bridge over the Badweedom on the main road out of Agavenny was gently illuminated by intrinsic lighting, allowing them to see the figures upon it with some clarity.
+The bridge over the Badwedom, on the main road out of Agavenny, was gently illuminated by glowstones set into the coping, allowing them to see the figures upon it with some clarity.
 There was Herrick Thane, tall, pale and aristocratic, wrapped in an elaborate but anachronistic travel cloak at least two thousand years out of date.
-Backed by half a dozen Convocation representatives, he was facing the head-woman of Agavenny, Gildam Sterm, who, with her outlander advisor, was at the head of a deputation of townspeople.
+Backed by half-a-dozen Convocation representatives, Thane was facing the head-woman of Agavenny, Gildam Sterm, at the head of a deputation of townspeople.
+Her outlander adviser, a short man, stood next to her.
 Most of the townsfolk were equipped with projectile weapons of various kinds, or with hand-held illuminators which cast a flickering light on Thane and his companions.

-Thane's precise enunciation was easily audible over the murmurs of the crowd.
-"We have given freely the advantages of our best medical treatment in the hour of your need.
-It is up to you whether you take advantage of our offer.
+Thane's precise, archaic enunciation was easily audible over the murmurs of the crowd.
+"We have offered freely our best medical treatment in the hour of your need.
+It is up to you whether you take advantage of our gift.
 I suggest you ask the victims themselves whether they are better off without it."

 "We cannot ask them, since they will no longer talk to us, once they enter into your fortress.
 Whatever you do to them in there, it causes them to lose all interest in rejoining their friends and loved ones.
 Many of my people suspect that you or your doctors wield some species of unholy technology that turns them away from us.
 You must know that such magic is forbidden here in the Dark."